KTStephano/StratusGFX/README.md

 ### Short Term Goals

+-> Improving build system to make it easier for people to get up and running with the code

 -> Addition of either TAA or TSSAA to help with image stability while in motion

 -> Performance improvements